 - a) The period of notice to be given by employers as in Rule 10 (i), (ii), (iii) and (iv) is laid down by statute and can be enforced by law.
 The same is true of the notice required from operatives as stated in Clause (v) of Rule 10. - b) When an operative works out the period of notice given by the employer then, obviously, the pay he receives will be the amount earned during that period.
 When the employment is terminated and the employer does not require the operative to work out the required period of notice, the operative is due minimum pay for the period of notice to which he is entitled.
 This minimum pay is calculated to give the operative what he is likely to have earned if actually working out his notice.
 This is, in effect, done by averaging out the operative's earnings over the previous 12 weeks (see paragraph (d) below). - c) Clauses (vii) and (ix) of Rule 10 relate to circumstances where an operative is, during his period of notice, not actually working due to absence on holiday, sickness or injury.
-It makes it clear that, if the employer is making a holiday sickness or injury payment to the operative during that time, then the full guaranteed minimum payment is not also due.
-Any holidays, sickness or injury is deductible from the employer's liability for the guaranteed minimum payment. - d) The statutory rules for assessing periods of service, notice and pay to be given are fairly lengthy.
+Where statutory notice provisions apply and the employee isn't able to work due to sickness, injury, parental leave or on holiday, he or she should be paid their normal rates of pay. - d) The statutory rules for assessing periods of service, notice and pay to be given are fairly lengthy.
 Full information is contained in the Employment Rights Act 1996.